 Mr. Jeffery Saxby is a Partner in the Atlanta office.
-Mr. Saxby has more than 15 years’ court staff and law firm experience, primarily in the areas of complex business litigation, banking and financial services litigation and labor and employment litigation.
+Mr. Saxby has more than 17 years’ court staff and law firm experience, primarily in the areas of medical malpractice/negligence, general liability, and complex business litigation and labor and employment litigation.
 Mr. Saxby has advised and represented a wide variety of large and small corporations throughout the United States, ranging from Fortune 500 companies to start-up businesses.
 Mr. Saxby has litigated a broad range of disputes in local, state and federal courts and before arbitration panels, including:

 • Contract disputes